mitranim/xhttp/readme.md

 Parses `params`, ensuring they're well-formed, and assigns them to `xhr` as `xhr.params`.
-The resulting params are used in other utils, and included as part of the eventual result.
+The resulting params are used in other utils, and included as part of the eventual response.

 ### `xhrSetMultiCallback(xhr, fun)`